 ROOFTOP RESORT DINING

 If you’re feeling in the mood to indulge a little, consider dining at Capa, the rooftop steakhouse located at the Four Seasons Resort on Walt Disney World property.
 Here you’ll catch views of fireworks not only at the Magic Kingdom but other area theme parks as well.
 Or you can grab a cocktail at the Capa Lounge and enjoy the view.
-You can also see the Walt Disney World fireworks from the rooftop restaurant, Eleven, at Reunion Resort.

 Get a bird’s eye view by boarding the Characters In Flight Helium balloon at Disney Springs.
 Soar above Disney Springs with views of nearby Epcot, plus Magic Kingdom and Disney’s Hollywood Studios in the distance.
 Fireworks can be viewed while aboard the Characters in Flight Balloon, however, there is no way to guarantee your boarding will occur during the fireworks time.
 We recommend checking with one of the operators near the balloon’s loading dock to see if they can assist you with this; if the attraction is not too busy they may enable you to wait to the side until it is time to board around fireworks show time.